San Jose Tax Litigation Attorney

-In certain situations where other remedies have been exhausted, tax litigation represents a taxpayer’s best chance of proving the IRS wrong on either the law or facts are issue and avoiding an improper tax, penalties and interest assessment.
-However, litigation against the IRS is also exceedingly complex and challenging, demanding a highly effective and experienced dually licensed California Attorney & CPA who can point to an extensive track record of favorable case outcomes.
+In certain situations where other remedies have been exhausted, tax litigation represents taxpayers' best chance of proving the IRS wrong on the law or facts to avoid an improper tax, penalties, and interest assessment.
+However, litigation against the IRS is also complex and challenging, demanding a highly effective and experienced dually licensed California Attorney & CPA with an extensive track record of favorable case outcomes.

-If mediation, IRS appeals, or other methods have failed to resolve your dispute with the Internal Revenue Service, taking legal action may be the only way to avoid improper penalties and fines.
-Proudly serving San Jose County, the tax litigation attorneys at the Tax Law Office of David W. Klasing are prepared to advocate fiercely and persistently on your behalf, assisting you with all aspects of your lawsuit against the IRS.
-Contact us online today to set up a reduced rate consultation or call the Tax Law Office of David W. Klasing at (805) 617-4566.
+We leverage our in-depth understanding of tax laws and negotiation strategies to advocate for your interests in mediation or the IRS Appeals process.
+We aim to secure the best possible result while minimizing costs, stress, and potential risks associated with tax litigation.
+However, If mediation, IRS appeals, or other methods have failed to resolve your dispute with the Internal Revenue Service, legal action may be the only way to avoid improper penalties and fines.
+Proudly serving San Jose County, the dual licensed tax litigation Attorneys, and CPAs at the Tax Law Office of David W. Klasing are prepared to advocate fiercely and persistently on your behalf, assisting you with all aspects of your lawsuit against the IRS.
+Contact us online today to schedule a reduced rate consultation or call the Tax Law Office of David W. Klasing at (805) 617-4566.
 Note: All consultations in our San Jose office are by appointment only.

 Can You Sue the IRS?